syclonefx/Swift-Practice/README.md

 # Swift Practice
 This is a repo of my notes and practice apps for various Swift frameworks and third party libraries as I learn Swift programming.

 Version: iOS 26.1
 **NOTE:** All iOS projects will be in a branch with the name of their version number.

 ### Updates
+- Added Apple Developer YouTube channel to Apple resources and learning.
-- Updated the WebKit WebView project to iOS 26 Beta 1.
+- Updated the WebKit WebView project to iOS 26.

 ### Tutorials and Resources